etienneandre/templates-latex/README.md

 **As usual and obviously, these templates are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY.**

-So far, this repository contains the following (old) templates:
+So far, this repository contains the following templates:

+## `avancement-grade-2023`
+Avancement de grade pour les EC en France
+Version 2023

+## `PEDR-2021`
+Submission for the French based "PEDR" (prime d'encadrement doctoral et de recherche") Version 2021

 ## `ANR-2019-end-report`
 ANR: final report (2019 version)